Photo, right, by Catherine Haug

 “Feed adult cats 1 to 1-1/4 oz per pound of body weight daily.
 Divide into two or more meals.
 Adjust as needed to maintain ideal body condition.
 Kittens need up to twice as much food as adult cats and should be fed all they will eat two or three times daily.”

 - My 16+ year-old Charlie has early-stage kidney disease and other health issues.
-He used to weigh about 11 lbs but I think he’s lost some weight because he doesn’t eat much.
-As of Oct ’20, he eats ½ – 1 can of Fancy Feast (1.5 – 3 oz).
+He used to weigh about 11 lbs, but as of Oct ’20, he has lost weight (he’s skin and bones now) because he doesn’t eat much, only ½ – 1 can of Fancy Feast (1.5 – 3 oz) daily.
 Nov ’20 update: turns out he had a sick tooth which is why he wasn’t eating much; it finally fell out and now his gums are healing and he eats more canned or homemade cat food (sodium-selenite-free).
 Hooray!

 Kibble for Cats

 I use Orijen and Acana brands of kibble because they do not contain sodium selenite; see my article Beware: Sodium selenite in pet food is toxic for more about this.
 And also because they are grain and soy free.
-My cat’s favorite is Orijen’s Cat and Kitten kibble, but I also give them other Orijen and Acana kibble mixes.
+My cats’ favorite is Orijen’s Cat and Kitten kibble, but I also give them other Orijen and Acana kibble mixes.
+Before serving the kibble, I stir in enough filtered water (or homemade chicken or beef stock) to almost cover the kibble.